Fraxel Laser, Fraxel Repair and Fraxel Dual in NYC

 Advantages of Fraxel

 The advantages of fractional resurfacing with the Fraxel laser over traditional resurfacing is several fold.
 The gold standard in reversing the signs of aging skin has been resurfacing with the CO2 laser.
 Resurfacing is achieved by peeling away a layer of skin while causing tissue contraction.
 Although this modality achieves dramatic results, candidates often undergo general anesthesia and prolonged healing and recovery times (as long as two weeks).
-Fractional resurfacing with the Fraxel laser, achieves its results by resurfacing the skin 15-50% at each session.
+Fractional resurfacing with the Fraxel laser, achieves its results by resurfacing the skin 15-50% at each session (*Results May Vary).
 This is done by placement of microscopic-deep columns of treatments named microthermal zones surrounded by zones of healthy skin tissue.
 This fractional treatment allows the skin to heal much faster than if it were treated all at once, using the body’s natural healing process to create new healthy tissue to replace skin imperfections, remodel collagen and tighten skin texture.
 2-5 sessions are ecessary depending on the condition being treated.

 Where Can Fraxel be Used?